mrmundt/ptc-catalog/catalog/EpicsForTracking.md

 # Using Epics in Jira for Tracking and Collaboration

+## Target

+All team members use Jira Epics to communicate work.

 ## User Story

 As a project manager I want all staff to write Jira Epics representing LOE so that we have transparency and visibility across projects we are involved in.